Trinidad & Tobago - Formalities

 Yachts entering Trinidad territorial waters should call coastguard control on Channel 16 to advise of the yacht's arrival and to give an ETA.

-This is also advisable when complying with the requirement to check in/out when moving between Trinidad and Tobago.
+Yachts are required to check in/out when moving between Trinidad and Tobago.

 Arriving yachts should clear at either Chaguaramas in Trinidad or Scarborough or Charlotteville in Tobago.
 Port of Spain is a commercial port, and yachts may only stop there in real emergencies.
 Chaguaramas has an office dedicated to clearance formalities.

 Once a vessel has entered territorial waters, the captain and the crew must check in with 24 hours of arrival.